Designer Bob Nixon distanced himself from the ill-fated AMC Pacer

 The AMC Pacer had an unusual amount of glass area

 The exceptionally large glass area — 5,615 square inches — was more than needed for good visibility and added to the car’s weight.
-However, the car did double as a portable oven (Old Car Brochures).
+However, the Pacer did double as a portable oven (Old Car Brochures).

 The 1978 AMC Pacer received a new grille that clashed with car's rounded shape

 Did Nixon think the new grille on the 1978 models worked well?
-And if the Pacer was going upscale, why did it not receive then-trendy rectangular headlights like the new Concord (Old Car Brochures)?
+And if the Pacer was going upscale, why did it not receive then-trendy rectangular headlights like the less-expensive Concord (Old Car Brochures)?

-AMC management certainly took Teague’s dare to heart.
+AMC management clearly took Teague’s dare to heart.
 Meyers stated, “Everything that we do must distinguish itself as being importantly different than what can be expected from the competition.
 Otherwise there would be very little reason for somebody to consider American Motors products. . . .
 ‘Me too’ is wrong for American Motors” (Foster, 2005).

 The AMC Concord's interior was less roomy than a Pacer's